Edith Bouvier Beale: Early life

+Adult life and return to East Hampton

 Grey Gardens, Joseph Greenleaf Thorp, architect, 1897.
 Landscape by Anna Gilman (Mrs. Robert C.) Hill.

+As an adult, Beale dated aviator Howard Hughes, and according to her, had proposals from J. Paul Getty and Joseph P. Kennedy Jr. (although in reality she met him only once).
+In 1947, a year after her parents' divorce, Beale moved back to New York City into an apartment and later the Barbizon Hotel for Women.
+While in New York, Beale met producer Max Gordon, who encouraged her to audition for Theatre Guild.
+Waiting to audition in 1952, she once again embarked on her career as a model, quickly landing a modeling job with Bachrach Studios, much to her father's dismay.

-On July 29, 1952, Beale returned to live with her mother in the East Hampton estate Grey Gardens.
+Before she was able to audition, her mother commanded she return to East Hampton, claiming to be ill.
+On July 29, 1952, with the insistence of her mother, Beale permanently returned to live with her mother at their East Hampton estate, Grey Gardens.

 In October 1971, police raided Grey Gardens and found the house "full of litter, rife with the odor of cats, and in violation of various local ordinances."
-The Suffolk County, New York Board of Health prepared to evict Beale and "Big Edie" due to the unsafe condition of the property.
-Following the publicity, Beale's family paid a reported $30,000 to refurbish the property, settle back taxes, and give Beale and "Big Edie" a stipend (the two women's trust fund income had run out some years before).
+The Suffolk County, New York Board of Health prepared to evict Beale and her mother due to the unsafe condition of the property.
+Following the publicity, Beale's cousin Jacqueline Kennedy paid a reported $25,000 to refurbish the property, settle back taxes, and give Beale and "Big Edie" a stipend (the two women's trust fund income had run out some years before).
 The eviction proceedings were dropped.

+Grey Gardens

-Beale's cousin Lee Radziwill hired documentary filmmakers Albert and David Maysles in 1972 to work on a film about the Bouvier family.
-At the outset, the brothers filmed Beale and "Big Edie."
+In 1972, Beale's cousin Lee Radziwill hired documentary filmmakers Albert and David Maysles to work on a film about the Bouvier family.
+At the outset, the brothers filmed Beale and her mother.
 The original film project was not completed, and Radziwill kept the footage that had been shot of the Beales.
-However, the Maysles brothers were fascinated by the strange life the two women led.
-After raising funds for film and equipment on their own, they returned and filmed 70 more hours of footage with Beale and Big Edie.
+However, the Maysles were fascinated by the strange life the two women led.
+In the fall of 1973, after raising funds for film and equipment on their own, they returned and filmed 70 more hours of footage with Beale and Big Edie.
+The Beale's were paid $5,000 for their participation.
 The resulting 1975 film, Grey Gardens, is widely considered a masterpiece of the documentary genre.
-It was later adapted as a 2006 musical of the same name, where the characters Jackie and Lee Bouvier appear in retrospect as visiting children.
-An HBO television movie based upon the documentary and surrounding story of the Beales' lives, also called Grey Gardens, appeared in 2009.

 The original 1972 footage, featuring Radziwill visiting the Beales, was released in 2017 as That Summer.